 Seminar series: Majorana fermions

-Target audience: The talks will be primarily aimed at PhD students and postdocs associated with ML4Q, but of course ML4Q PIs as well as non-ML4Q members, in particular from the participating cluster institutions, are welcome as well.
+Target audience: The talks are primarily aimed at PhD students and postdocs associated with ML4Q, but of course ML4Q PIs as well as non-ML4Q members, in particular from the participating cluster institutions, are welcome as well.
 The Zoom link will be sent via the cluster’s mailing lists.
 If you are not affiliated with ML4Q but would like to participate, please drop a line to the ML4Q Office.

 Team: This first ML4Q Concepts seminar series is organized by Markus Müller (RWTH Aachen/ FZ Jülich), Fabian Hassler (RWTH Aachen), Hans Kroha (U Bonn), and Roman Riwar (FZ Jülich) with help from the ML4Q Office.